vscode-abl/vscode-abl/README.md

 You can also create the openedge-project.json file from an ABL session (PDSOE or plain prowin/_progres) by executing [this procedure](https://github.com/cverbiest/pct-utils/blob/master/src/vscode/generate_riverside_vscodeconfig.p) (provided by [Carl Verbiest](https://github.com/cverbiest)).

 ## Activation
-The extension is activated when a `.p`, `.w` or `.cls` file is opened.
+The extension is activated when a `.p`, `.w`, or `.cls` file is opened.
 ABL actions may fail before the extension is activated.

 ## Actions & Keyboard Shortcuts
 The following actions are defined in this extension (use Ctrl + Shift + P to execute actions):
 * Restart ABL Language Server: restart the background Java process (and OpenEdge sessions)
 * Rebuild project: delete all rcode and recompile all files
-* Open File in AppBuilder: start the AppBuilder (with DB connections and propath) and open current file
+* Open File in AppBuilder: start the AppBuilder (with DB connections and propath) and open the current file
 * Open Data Dictionary
-* Run with Prowin: execute current file in prowin[32] session
+* Run with Prowin: execute the current file in prowin[32] session
-* Run with _progres in batch mode: execute current file in _progres session (with `-b`)
+* Run with _progres in batch mode: execute the current file in _progres session (with `-b`)
-* Run with _progres: execute current file (with _progres) in Terminal view
+* Run with _progres: execute the current file (with _progres) in Terminal view
-* Switch to profile: switch current project to another profile
+* Switch to profile: switch the current project to another profile
 * Fix casing of source code: convert all keywords to uppercase or lowercase

 The following keyboard shortcuts are configured by default: